 The famous “hamburger icon” is actually from the 1980s.

-Now before you take down your hamburger icon entirely, you should know that the website owner had run a previous test, which showed that the bordered hamburger icon was clicked on more than a version without a border, or the word “Menu” below it.
+Now before you take down your hamburger icon entirely, you should know that the website owner had run a previous test that showed that the bordered hamburger icon was clicked on more than a version without a border or the word “Menu” below it.

 As to which one your users would prefer – that all depends on how mobile and computer savvy they are (not to mention hungry!)